The Child Neurology Residency is a five-year program designed for medical school graduates interested in a career in child neurology.

 - Resident quality improvement projects and research are required.

-- In addition, a paper submitted for publication is also a requirement.
+- A paper submitted for publication is also required with both faculty support and instruction.

 - Residents must present at the annual Department of Neurology resident research event.